haqatak/CAMELTrack/README.md

 pip install -e .
 ```

+> [!NOTE]
+> The following instructions use the uv installation, but you can just remove `uv run`
+> from all commands.

 ### First run

 In order to showcase CAMELTrack, we provide a default video, that will